AdriaSeSa/VideoPlayerCpp/index.md

 	}
 ```

-6. If we find a frame, we can store it to render it later (and stop looking for more frames).
+If we find a frame, we can store it to render it later (and stop looking for more frames).

-Steps 1 to 4 must be done once per video, and steps 5 and 6 once per frame.
+Steps 1 to 4 must be done once per video, and step once per frame.

 Now, before getting to SDL2 and how to render our frame (remember for now we only accomplished to get the frame data), lets look a little bit deeper into how this data encryption works.